|

 susceptibility; however, various manufactures continue to develop

-adaptive delta modulation (ADM) A variation of delta
+technologies improve on these limitations. adaptive delta modulation (ADM) A variation of delta

 modulation in which the step size may vary from sample to sample.